kanidm/kanidm/kanidm_book/src/installing_client_tools.md

 # Installing Client Tools

 > **NOTE** As this project is in a rapid development phase, running different release versions will likely present incompatibilities.
 Ensure you're running matching release versions of client and server binaries.
 If you have any issues, check that you are running the latest software.

 ## From packages

-Kanidm currently supports the following Linux distributions:
+Kanidm currently is packaged for the following systems:

  * OpenSUSE Tumbleweed
  * OpenSUSE Leap 15.3/15.4
+ * MacOS
+ * Arch Linux
+ * NixOS
  * Fedora 36
  * CentOS Stream 9